k8redfern/cs2XX-ComputerArchitecture/site/topics/introduction/introduction.rst

     * Not required, but provide additional practice, context, details, etc.

-* At tne end of each topic, content from various resources will be suggested
+* At the end of each topic, content from various resources will be suggested

 * The course content is available on `GitHub <https://github.com/jameshughes89/cs2XX-ComputerArchitecture>`_